KentenRoth/100DaysOfCode/README.md

 I did not code tonight.
 I was working on buiding an indoor garden box so I can grow Leaks, green onions, and red onions over the winter.
 I have been pushing off building it for a while and it needed to get done today.
 Came out good and now I just need to get some dirt in it and get things planted.
 Tomorrow its back to coding.
 I think I might do another open source tutorial using just the command line now that I got git working with my terminal.

 ---

+Day 39

+I managed to sneak some coding time in tonight.
+Wednesday is the most difficult day of the week for me to get on my computer, but I was able to do it tonight!
+I spent a lot of time trying to get things to work and do what I wanted them to do, but I was running into an error over and over.
+I could not figure out what was going on and why it was not working.
+That is when I remembered that I wiped my MongoDB install and re-installed it.
+The DB that I was trying to pull info from had been wiped...
+I added things back into it and my code worked!
+Don't feel to great about how long it toook me to remember that, but I guess at the end of the day it works.

+---